MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-powershell-v4.md

 **`RestrictContextToCurrentTask`** - **Restrict scope of context to current task**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If this is true, this task will restrict the scope of context to current task only and the context will not be available to other tasks in the pipeline when using private agent.
+When this is true, this task will restrict the scope of context to the current task only, and the context will not be available to other tasks in the pipeline when using a private agent.
 <!-- :::editable-content-end::: -->
 <br>